A3JConsulting/collaborative-office-spotify/README.md

 * `HUBOT_SLACK_TOKEN` - provided to youe by the [Slack Hubot integration](https://slack.com/apps/A0F7XDU93-hubot).
 * `MOPIDY_WS_URL` - Websocket url to the Mopidy JSON-RPC API
 * `PLAYBACK_NOTIFY_CHANNEL` - Name of the channel Hubot should post updates about songs being played to

+Optional settings are:
+* `PLAYLIST_EXPIRY_DAYS` - Number of days before a users playlist pick expires

 ## Control commands (Slack hubot)